WILLOWS ~ SALIX ~ IN THE FAMILY SALICACEAE

 WILLOWS ARE NATIVE TO MOST TEMPERATE REGIONS,

-ALPINE, ARCTIC AND EVEN SOME TROPICAL REGIONS
+ALPINE, ARCTIC AND EVEN SOME TROPICAL REGIONS IN ASIA AND AFRICA

 THE TERM 'PUSSY WILLOW' COMES FROM THE APPEARANCE OF MALE CATKINS